 Running is obviously my favorite form of cardio, but every runner can benefit from cross training!
 Usually my cross training is done on a stationary bike, but unfortunately, I don’t own one and gyms are currently closed.
 We do however own an elliptical, so I use it once a week.
 I also rebound a few times a week, which also counts as cross training.
 Read about why rebounding is great for runners!
+Also, you can check out this post on how to find the best treadmill under $500!

 If you are thinking of purchasing a new cardio machine, look no further!
 Here is a list comparing all the various elliptical brands out there!